New York Personal Injury Attorneys

 There are currently 11,396 civil actions pending, of which the first nine “bellwether” cases are planned to go before a jury in September 2019, unless Sanofi reaches a global settlement before then.
 Bellwether trials are often used in MDL and consists of a small consolidation of lawsuits, taken from the larger group of similar cases, that will be tried first.
 The bellwether trial is like a practice run to help anticipate the results of future corresponding cases.

-Sullivan Papain Block McGrath & Cannavo, PC has extensive experience handling defective drug claims throughout New York.
+Sullivan Papain Block McGrath Coffinas & Cannavo, PC has extensive experience handling defective drug claims throughout New York.
 We can review your rights, help you document your Taxotere-related alopecia, and take your case to court if necessary for fair compensation.
 Start with a free consultation at our local law office.
-Request yours online or by calling (212) 732-9000.
+Request yours online or by calling (212) 732-9000 to speak with our New York City accident attorneys.